 - N The third column gives sample sizes; n=23 for the control group, and n=21 for the treatment group. - The next three columns contain means and their associated 95% confidence intervals.
 The middle column has the means.
 For the Control group, the sample mean score on the DRP test was 41.522; for the Treatment group, the sample mean was 51.476.
 The difference between means is -9.954 = 41.522-51.476 (One minus Two).
 To the left of the mean, labelled "Lower CL Mean," is the lower confidence limit of the 95% confidence interval for the population mean.
 Thus, the 95% confidence interval for the Treatment mean is from 46.466 to 56.487, and the 95% confidence interval for the difference between means is from -18.82 to -1.091.
 The fact that this last interval does not contain zero means that the usual two-tailed t-test will be statistically significantly at the 0.05 level.
-This lovely consistency between the classical tests and confidence intervals is actually of no interest in the present course.
-In fact, we won't pay much attention to confidence intervals at all, but anyway we will continue here in the interest of completeness.

-- The next three columns give confidence intervals for the standard deviations.
+Thre is a lovely consistency between the classical tests and confidence intervals. - The next three columns give confidence intervals for the standard deviations.
 We have the lower confidence limit, the standard deviation, and the upper confidence limit in the continuation below. - Then we get standard errors (estimated standard deviations of the sample mean or difference between means), and finally the minimum and maximum for each group. - Then finally, under "T-Tests," we get what we want a t-test for the difference between the means of the Control and Treatment groups.
 Two tests are given; as usual there seems to be more output than we were expecting or wishing for.
 Probably we were looking for the first one, using the Pooled Method.
 This is the traditional test, which assumes equal population variances, and therefore is based on a Pooled estimate of the common within-groups standard deviation.